wrapperband/FeathercoinWalletGuide/README.md

 **HullCoin**

+Hull City Council announced in March 2014 the UK's first local government operated cryptocurrency, dubbed HullCoin.

-Hull Coin was created by  Hull City Council's Financial Inclusion Support as a project to the alleviate the suffering in the Hull area.
+HullCoin was created by  Hull City Council's Financial Inclusion Support as a project to the alleviate the suffering in the Hull area.

 HullCoin was initially designed as a token that the needy could spend locally on essential items.
 It was also envisaged for use in reward schemes, such as to encourage  voluntary activities.
 In this case it might be used against council tax bills.